microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

  2. store the duplicate in the current layer
  3. make the modification to the duplicate

-This ensures that the change propagates post-serialization.
+This ensures that the change persists post-serialization.

 ### Unbinding actions

-Removing a name or a key chord is currently omitted from this spec because there is no Settings UI use case for it at the moment.
-This class of scenarios is designed for Command Palette customization.
+Removing a name is currently omitted from this spec because there is no Settings UI use case for it at the moment.
+This scenario is designed for Command Palette customization.

 The only kind of unbinding currently in scope is freeing a key chord such that no action is executed on that key stroke.
-To do this...
+To do this, simply `ActionMap::AddAction` a `Command` with...
- 1. On the existing `Action`, set `ShortcutAction = Unbound` and `IActionArgs = nullptr`
+ - `ActionAndArgs`: `ShorctutAction = Invalid` and `IActionArgs = nullptr`
- 2. The associated name and `KeyChord` are mapped to this "unbound" action
+ - `Keys` being the provided key chord

-In explicitly storing an "unbound" action, we are explicitly saying that this key chord must be passed through and this string must be removed from the command palette.
+In explicitly storing an "unbound" action, we are explicitly saying that this key chord must be passed through and this string must be removed from the command palette. `AddAction` automatically handles updating the internal state of `ActionMap` and any conflicting `Commands`.

-We specifically need an "unbound" action for serialization.
-This way, we can output something like this in the JSON:
+This allows us to output something like this in the JSON:

 ```js
 { "command": "unbound", "keys": "ctrl+c" }